-Very few media pundits, writers, bloggers or newscasters have willingly embraced the term ‘class warfare,’ and while politicians may perhaps be excused their reticence in this regard, busy as they are presiding over warfare of the military-grade bloodsheding kind, the rest of us are not so easily excused.
+Very few media pundits, writers, bloggers or newscasters have willingly embraced the term ‘class warfare,’ and while politicians may perhaps be excused their reticence with regard to the term, busy as they are presiding over warfare of the military-grade bloodsheding kind, the rest of us are not so easily excused.
 Because ‘class warfare’ is not, as Mitt Romney and Fox News would have you believe, a vilifying invective or an inducement to reissue the guillotine in the service of public executions.
-And this is perhaps where some clarification is required so that we may all, willingly and comfortably, describe our nouveau gilded-age America and the politics of reform in precisely the terms they deserve: class warfare.

 The prevailing concern with the use of the term ‘class warfare’ may best be expressed as a concern of unduly vilifying the rich.
 While this is a concern typically held by the rich themselves, it is somewhat justified.
-Vilifying the rich makes the mistake of indicting the outcome rather than the system that produces inequality.
+But vilifying the rich makes the mistake of indicting the outcome rather than the system that produces inequality.
 The problem is the playing field and its rules, not its winners.
-And while some of those winners might resist a change to the rules that could undermine their victor’s status and partly diminish the size of their trophy (no sexual double entendre intended, though take it if you’d like), many such winners are not.
-And so when segments of the Occupy movement raise banners advocating that we eat and/or fuck the rich (I’d prefer the latter, and begin with Zoe Saldana), they make the mistake of perceiving everyone, both rich and poor, as necessarily behaving only in their own self-interests.
+And while some of those winners might resist a change to the rules that could undermine their victor’s status and diminish the size of their trophy (no sexual double entendre intended, though take it if you’d like), many such winners are not so insecure and support new rules that would redistribute American wealth.
+And so when segments of the Occupy movement raise banners advocating that we eat and/or fuck the rich (I’d prefer the latter, and begin with Zoe Saldana if she’d even entertain a date with me), they make the mistake of perceiving everyone, both rich and poor, as necessarily behaving only in their own self-interests.

-Insofar as OWS refuses to cohere around a common set of ideas, so too might they often see their opposition as likewise unable to cohere around common ideas.
-This is symptomatic of the same mistake that sees the Occupy movement’s 99% as engaged only on behalf of their own self-interests, and the 1% correspondingly engaged only on behalf of their own.
-But because this sort of division does not represent a difference of ideology but rather a difference of where one stands with regard to one’s bank account, Occupy Wall Street’s lack of ideological clarity only ends up reinforcing the perception that ‘class warfare’ amounts to a difference between subject positions—a difference between one person’s standing and the other’s.
-But insofar as rich people might also be supporters of OWS (and there are many), they act not in their own self-interests but on behalf of an adherence to an ideology.
-Likewise there are many among the 99% who are staunch opponents of OWS’s protest against inequality.
+Insofar as OWS refuses to cohere around a common set of ideas, so too might they often see their opposition as likewise unable to cohere around a common set of ideas.
+This is symptomatic of the same mistake that sees the Occupy movement’s 99% as engaged only on behalf of their own self-interests and the 1% correspondingly engaged only on behalf of their own.
+But because this sort of division does not represent a difference of ideology but rather a difference of where one stands with regard to one’s bank account, OWS’s lack of ideological clarity only ends up reinforcing the perception that ‘class warfare’ amounts to a difference between subject positions.
+But insofar as rich people might also be supporters of OWS (there are many), they act not in their own self-interests but on behalf of an adherence to an ideology.
+Likewise there are many among the 99% who are staunch opponents of OWS’s protest against inequality (most of them watch FoxNews).
 And so class warfare should be expressed not as a war against the rich (which it isn’t) but a war against the class structure that produces concentrated wealth among 1% of the population at the expense and often abject exploitation of the remaining 99%.